Nelisiwe1/Intermediate-javascript/Week 1.md

 Allows to window.open popups from the iframe

+# Clickjacking Attack
+The “clickjacking” attack allows an evil page to click on a “victim site” on behalf of the visitor.

+## Old-school defences (weak)
+The oldest defence is a bit of JavaScript which forbids opening the page in a frame (so-called “framebusting”).

+## Blocking top navigation
+We can block the transition caused by changing top.location in beforeunload event handler.

+Example:

+window.onbeforeunload = function() {

+  return false;

+};

+## sandbox attribute
+One of the things restricted by the sandbox attribute is navigation.
+A sandboxed iframe may not change top.location.

+Example:
+`<iframe sandbox="allow-scripts allow-forms" src="facebook.html"></iframe>`

+## X-Frame-options
+The server-side header X-Frame-Options can permit or forbid displaying the page inside a frame.

+It must be sent exactly as HTTP-header: the browser will ignore it if found in HTML `<meta>` tag.
+So, <meta http-equiv="X-Frame-Options"...> won’t do anything.

+The header may have 3 values:

+ Deny, sameorigin, Allow-from domain

+ ## Samesite cookie attribute
+The samesite cookie attribute can also prevent clickjacking attacks.

+A cookie with such attribute is only sent to a website if it’s opened directly, not via a frame, or otherwise

 ## Cross window messaging

 The postMessage interface allows windows to talk to each other no matter which origin they are from.